fishjam-cloud/documentation/README.md

 #### Deployment

 Documentation is deployed automatically with each PR.
-See [Deploy Docosaurus](.github/workflows/docs.yaml) action
+See [Deploy Docusaurus](.github/workflows/docs.yaml) action

-### Docosaurus
+### Docusaurus

 Documentation is built using [Docusaurus](https://docusaurus.io/), a modern static website generator..